vuejs/docs/src/api/composition-api.md

 console.log(foo.nested === bar.nested) // false
 ```

 Identity hazards are in general rare.
-But to properly utilize these APIs while safely avoiding identity hazards requires a solid understanding of how the reactivity system works.
+However, to properly utilize these APIs while safely avoiding identity hazards requires a solid understanding of how the reactivity system works.
 :::

 ### `shallowReactive`

-Create a reactive proxy that tracks reactivity of its own properties, but does not perform deep reactive conversion of nested objects.
+Creates a reactive proxy that tracks reactivity of its own properties but does not perform deep reactive conversion of nested objects (exposes raw values).

 ```js
 const state = shallowReactive({